 The Movement Science honors program in Kinesiology offers qualified students advanced coursework and independent research opportunities in exercise physiology, biomechanics, and motor control and development.
 Students with strong intellectual interests and the commitment to pursue those interests in a rigorous and challenging environment are eligible for the Movement Science honors program.

 Honors students are expected to pursue a rigorous and diversified course of study.
 Students must complete the regular Movement Science curriculum as well as advanced coursework, independent study, and the successful completion of an honors thesis, completed during the senior year.
 Students must maintain a 3.5 GPA throughout the program.
 Each April, a subcommittee of the Movement Science faculty will review each student's academic record and recommend continuation or termination.
-The program will be administered by the Associate Dean for Research.
+The program will be administered by Dr. Susan Brown.
+Interested students may contact Dr. Brown directly at show@umich.edu or 734-763-6755.